 Defined Contribution Pension Plans in the Public Sector: A Best Practice Benchmark Analysis

 This white paper from the TIAA-CREF Institute “addresses best practice benchmarks for the design of public sector primary (core) defined contribution pension plans.
 It includes an examination of the environmental conditions and factors affecting these plans as well as general principles for the design of effective defined contribution plans.
 Selected public sector core defined contribution plans are reviewed against identified best practices.”

 Jagadeesh Gokhale and Peter Van Doren of the Cato Institute explain why the market is best-suited to relieve the fiscal pressures caused by state pension funds.

 The Ticking Time Bomb in State Pensions

-This article outlines how challenging the problem of defined-benefit pension plans has been in the corporate world and how the crisis will play out in the public sector.
+The Boston Globe reports on how challenging the problem of defined-benefit pension plans has been in the corporate world and how the crisis will play out in the public sector.

 Market Slide Batters State Pension Funds

 Stateline.org offers a good synopsis of the condition of public pension plans nationally, particularly the growing unfunded liabilities resulting from the downturn in the economy.